AWS::WAFv2::WebACL - AWS CloudFormation

 Scope

 Specifies whether this is for an Amazon CloudFront distribution or for a regional application.
-A regional application can be an Application Load Balancer (ALB), an Amazon API Gateway REST API, an AWS AppSync GraphQL API, an Amazon Cognito user pool, or an AWS App Runner service.
+A regional application can be an Application Load Balancer (ALB), an Amazon API Gateway REST API, an AWS AppSync GraphQL API, an Amazon Cognito user pool, an AWS App Runner service, or an AWS Verified Access instance.
 Valid Values are CLOUDFRONT and REGIONAL.

 Note